-The number of Panelbeaters grew very strongly over the past 5 years and is expected to stay fairly stable over the next 5 years:
+The number of Panelbeaters is about the same as 5 years ago and is expected to stay about the same over the next 5 years:

 - Size: This is a medium sized occupation.